gabrielfioravante/voicerss-cache-layer/README.md

 A `Dockerfile` is also available.

 ## Usage
-You can check the api spec inside de `docs` folder.
+You can check the api spec inside the `docs` folder.

 ### Example
 ```sh